What Do You Do When Your Business Partner Wants to Break Up?

 Common steps involved in dissolving a partnership begin with a formal vote by the partners to end the partnership.
 Record the vote in writing.
 The next steps typically involve arranging to pay partnership debts, liquidate partnership property, make final distributions of partnership profits, file final partnership tax returns, and file other required documents with the state or taxing authorities to dissolve the partnership.

-A partnership agreement with detailed steps for dissolving a partnership can avoid additional disputes that could arise when partners want out of a partnership.
+A partnership agreement with detailed steps for dissolving a partnership can avoid additional disputes that could arise when future partners want out of a partnership.
 It could also prevent costly and time-consuming litigation for the partners.

 Ways to Make the Breakup of a Partnership Less Painful and Costly